How to integrate Gosquared MCP with OpenAI Agents SDK

 Introduction

 This guide walks you through connecting Gosquared to the OpenAI Agents SDK using the Composio tool router.
-By the end, you'll have a working Gosquared agent that can list all websites linked to my account, show active chat conversations from today, add a new shared user by email, delete a person and blacklist them through natural language commands.
+By the end, you'll have a working Gosquared agent that can list all websites linked to your account, show active chat conversations from today, add a new shared user by email through natural language commands.

 This guide will help you understand how to give your OpenAI Agents SDK agent real control over a Gosquared account through Composio's Gosquared MCP server.